Brexit: UK officially quits EU – The Sun Nigeria

 Aidoghie Paulinus, Abuja

-After over 47 years of its membership in the European Union (EU), the United Kingdom (UK) has finally quit the union consisting of 27 member states.
+After over 47 years of its membership of the European Union (EU), the United Kingdom (UK) has finally quit the union consisting of 27 member states.

 The departure is coming after over three years that the United Kingdom voted in a referendum to resign its membership of the EU.